 Teach Fishing

-Take a free, fun, hands-on instructor training workshop (4-6 hours).
-Learn to teach fishing basics to children and adults in your community.
+Take a free, interactive and hands-on instructor training workshop online or in-person and learn to teach the basics of fishing and aquatic conservation to children and adults in your community.

-Check the calendar for future angler education workshops near you.
+Check out the workshop calendar for upcoming Angler Education Instructor workshops near you.

 What We Provide